usmaanmohideen/1531-22T2/w2/corrections.md

 ## 3: List comprehension in Javascript

-#### IMPORTANT: Typical list comprehension in Javascript involves the use of map.
+#### IMPORTANT: Typical array comprehension in Javascript involves the use of map.
 This will only be taught in week 4, so I was jumping the gun!
-We will come bacl to this later.
+We will come back to this later.
 The syntax we saw in class (i.e. [for (x of iterable) if (condition) x]) has been removed from javascript and is not standard anymore.

 I accidentally went into pytho during the tutorial!
 Not great form, but mistakes do happen - hope this wasn't too confusing!